thillsd/usersync/README.md

 Reddit bot to sync a userlist to the Reddit approved users for a subreddit.

 **Note:** There is a separate, undocumented ratelimit on adding approved users.
-This seems to be 100/30 minutes.
+This seems to be approx 100/hour.
 The bot will automatically sleep for an hour when the ratelimit has been hit.

 ## Installing